 What is Castries St Lucia Known For?

-Castries is known for its interesting mix of French and British architecture, its famous central market, busy sea port and for being the commercial capital of St Lucia.
+Castries is famous for its interesting mix of French and British architecture, its central market, busy sea port and for being the commercial capital of St Lucia.

 Prior to 1785, Castries was actually known as ‘Carenage’ but it was renamed in 1785 to Castries after a French Minister named Charles Eugène Gabriel de La Croix who was the Marquis de Castries.